S2E/s2e-old/docs/Plugins/FuzzyS2E.rst

       kernelStart = 0xc0000000,
    }

-   pluginsConfig.ModuleExecutionDetector = {
+   -- ModuleExecutionDetector can help us to incept the module load event pluginsConfig.ModuleExecutionDetector = {
       trackAllModules=false,
       configureAllModules=false,
    }

-   pluginsConfig.ForkController = {
+   -- Enable us to perform more fine-grained fork control pluginsConfig.ForkController = {
       forkRanges ={
          r01 = {0x8048000, 0x8049000},
       },
    }

+   -- Core search plugin to schedule states and communication with AFL fuzzer --[[
+      *FuzzyS2E will start with a random concrete input file in "inicasepool" in host, and copy it to "curcasepool" in host and rename it as "symbolicfilename".
+      *Then guest OS will get the "AutoShFileGenerator.command_file" from host and execute it, which will first mark the file with name of "symbolicfilename" as symbolic and start to execute "mainModule".
+At a proper time stamp, \
+   AFL will be started from "aflRoot" and its output directory is set to "aflOutput", the target application auguments could be "aflAppArgs", in which the input file is replaced with "@@".
+      *Finally when FuzzyS2E executes for "MaxLoops" iterations, it stops both S2E and AFL.
+   ]]--
    pluginsConfig.FuzzySearcher = {
       symbolicfilename = "aa.txt",
       inicasepool = "/host/path/to/initialtestcasepool",